Part II: The RFID tags applications

 Supply chain management

 We had already talked about the benefits of RFID technology for greater customer satisfaction and to increase sales.
 To summarize, we will simply emphasize that thanks to RFID technology, we increase security in tracking items to avoid theft and loss, as well as to fight against counterfeiting.
-Also thanks to RFID systems, the logistics between manufacturing, distribution centers and stores is more agile and effective.
+Also, thanks to RFID systems, the logistics between manufacturing, distribution centres and stores are more agile and effective.
 Of course, the effectiveness of e-commerce is also increased with a suitable RFID application.
 The sectors of retail where RFID technology has become essential are:

 - The fashion industry: clothing, shoes and accessories